-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after January 1, 2020.
-All the above of standards and interpretations have no material impact on the Group.
+The abovementioned amendments that are applicable for annual periods beginning on or after January 1, 2021 have no material impact on the Group.

-(3) Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are not endorsed by FSC, but not yet adopted by the Group as at the end of the reporting period are listed below.
+(3) Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.

-Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB A IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures To be determined by IASB B IFRS 17 Insurance Contracts January 1, 2021 C Classification of Liabilities as Current or Non-current (Amendments to IAS 1) January 1, 2022
+Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB A IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures To be determined by IASB B IFRS 17 "Insurance Contracts" January 1, 2023 C Classification of Liabilities as Current or Non-current - Amendments to IAS 1 January 1, 2023 D Narrow-scope amendments of IFRS, including Amendments to IFRS 3, Amendments to IAS 16, Amendments to IAS 37 and the Annual Improvements January 1, 2022 E Disclosure Initiative - Accounting Policies - Amendments to IAS 1 January 1, 2023 F Definition of Accounting Estimates - Amendments to IAS 8 January 1, 2023

-A. IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures
+A. IFRS 10"Consolidated Financial Statements" and IAS 28"Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures

 The amendments address the inconsistency between the requirements in IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures, in dealing with the loss of control of a subsidiary that is contributed to an associate or a joint venture.
 IAS 28 restricts gains and losses arising from contributions of non-monetary assets to an associate or a joint venture to the extent of the interest attributable to the other equity holders in the associate or joint ventures.
 IFRS 10 requires full profit or loss recognition on the loss of control of the subsidiary.
 IAS 28 was amended so that the gain or loss resulting from the sale or contribution of assets that constitute a business as defined in IFRS 3 between an investor and its associate or joint venture is recognized in full.

 IFRS 10 was also amended so that the gains or loss resulting from the sale or contribution of a subsidiary that does not constitute a business as defined in IFRS 3 between an investor and its associate or joint venture is recognized only to the extent of the unrelated investors' interests in the associate or joint venture.
-The effective date of the amendments has been postponed indefinitely, but early adoption is allowed.

-B. IFRS 17 Insurance Contracts
+B. IFRS 17 "Insurance Contracts"